 Budapest —The Occupation Begins

-Over 80 years ago, on 19 March 1944, on an early spring Sunday, without a single shot being fired, a surprised Hungary woke up to a total occupation of the country by Germany’s Nazi Wehrmacht.
+The 19th of March 1944 was a beautiful early spring Sunday.
+Without a single shot being fired, a surprised Hungary woke up to a total occupation of the country by Germany’s Nazi Wehrmacht.

 This last large community of European Jews was their target.